 - works best with the white or black eyedroppers.
 Not so well with the gray one.

 - will take you a while to use efficiently.
-At first, you’ll probably have to sample and click quite a few times, until you get the color just so.
+At first, you’ll probably have to sample and click quite a few times, until you get the colour just so.
 Don’t get frustrated, it’ll become more natural in time.